NelisW/myOpenHab/docs/304-configure-openHAB.md

 - [(group1, group2, ...)]: (GF_Living) which group this item belongs to.

 - [{bindingconfig}]: {mqtt="<[mymosquitto:home/temperature:state:default]"}: where to get the value.
-This is telling OpenHAB to use the MQTT binding named "mymosquitto" (which we set up earlier) and to listen to the home/temperature channel. "state" is the type (another value is "command") and "default" is the transformation (in this case, no transformation).
+This is telling openHAB to use the MQTT binding named "mymosquitto" (which we set up earlier) and to listen to the home/temperature channel. "state" is the type (another value is "command") and "default" is the transformation (in this case, no transformation).
 The < sign near the beginning means that we'll read from the channel (as opposed to writing to it).

 ## Sitemap definitions